-One major improvement on the Force USA G20 Smith machine compared to G12 and G9 Smith machines is that you actually have enough depth inside the rack to setup an adjustable bench for incline presses.
+One major improvement on the Force USA G20 Smith machine, compared to G12 and G9 Smith machines, is that you have enough depth inside the rack to set up an adjustable bench for incline presses.

-This is thanks to the open design on the G20 that provides a lot of extra space to work in.
+This is thanks to the open design of the G20 that provides a lot of extra space to work.
 You’ll still have plenty of space even if you get the Lat Row Station Upgrade for the back of the G20.

 On the G12 and G9, there just isn’t enough space between the Smith bar and the rear of the unit to put an adjustable bench far enough back for incline work.
 The only units other than the G20 with enough space for incline presses are the G6 and the G3 (if you don’t have the optional G3 stabilizer pad attachment installed).